NASA-DEVELOP/dnppy/docs/source/dev_pages/doc.rst

 .. _core module help page: https://nasa-develop.github.io/dnppy/modules/core.html
 .. _generate the core module help page: https://nasa-develop.github.io/dnppy/_sources/modules/core.txt

-You will notice that in the source code for the core module help page a statement that looks like
+You will notice in the source code for the core module help page a statement that looks like:

 .. code-block:: rst